-Note: Not all CDs and hard disks are startable (bootable).
+Note: Not all CDs, hard disks, and diskettes are startable (bootable).

 - 1. Turn off your computer. - 2.
 Press and hold the F12 key then turn on your computer.
-When the Startup Device Menu displays, release the F12 key. - Note: If you have a USB keyboard installed on your computer and the Startup Device Menu does not display using this method, turn on the computer, then immediately press and release the F12 key repeatedly until the Startup Device Menu displays. - 3.
-Select the desired startup device from the Startup Device Menu and press Enter to begin. - Note: Selecting a startup device from the Startup Device Menu does not permanently change the startup sequence.
+When the Startup Device Menu displays, release the F12 key.

+Note: If you are using a USB keyboard and the Startup Device Menu does not display using this method, press and release the F12 key repeatedly rather than leaving it pressed when turning on the computer.

+3. Select the desired startup device from the Startup Device Menu and press Enter to begin.

+Note: Selecting a startup device from the Startup Device Menu does not permanently change the startup sequence.